jamesdonoh/web-systems/assignment.md

 This therefore requires either the creation of an bespoke web interface, or the use of an e-commerce platform designed with customised products in mind.

-There are several different approaches to consider.
+The following are some typical features that any web shop front-end would be expected to provide:

+Account management
+:   Allows customers to create an account, update their address, change their password, etc.

+Search
+:   Enables the discovery of products by allowing customers to search for a particular ingredient or mix by name

+Shopping basket
+:   Lets the customer temporarily store a mix before placing an order (e.g. while they add other mixes)

+Order tracking and management
+:   Allows the customer to check the status of their order and review previous orders

+E-mail notifications
+:   Sends e-mails to the customer once their order is received, shipped, etc.

+Support interface
+:   Allows users to send other questions associated with their account/order, as well as general feedback, and receive a timely response

+Since the above features, with some variations, are common to most online shops, _mymuesli_ could save duplicated development effort and therefore reduce costs by using existing implementations, either by licensing a commercial e-commerce system or an e-commerce Software as a Service (Saas) platform.

 #### COTS e-commerce systems

 Commercial-off-the-shelf (COTS) e-commerce platforms provide businesses with a range of ready-made e-commerce functionality that may combine a web storefront with an internal order management interface, often with a high level of flexiblility.
 For example, IBM WebSphere Commerce allows developers with the requisite knowledge of Java, JSP and XML to create custom user interface 'widgets' and back-end integrations [@ibm].
 These platforms may also cater to 'omni-channel' models (including in-store and call centres as well as e-commerce), and can even communicate with legacy mainframe fulfilment or stock control systems via an Enterprise Service Bus (ESB).
 They are often (though not necessarily) installed on on-premises hardware to allow the necessary integrations to be implemented.

-On the other hand, some e-commerce platforms allow the creation of 'plugins', modules of reusable code which add functionality to the platform or change its behaviour.
+On the other hand, some e-commerce platforms allow the creation of 'plugins', modules of reusable code which add functionality to the platform or customise its behaviour, by means of a defined plugin interface (API) provided by the platform.
+This enables third-party developers to write and sell plugins that address recurring requirements not provided by the base platform, more mature platforms even provide an [app store](https://apps.shopify.com/) to make buying and installing these plugins easier and also providing another revenue stream for the vendor.

 The mixer interface needs to implement a number of business rules which are specific to _mymuesli_, for example: